Planning a conference or other academic event? Here’s how The Religious Studies Project can offer support and promotional opportunities:

 The Religious Studies Project (RSP) is an international collaborative enterprise producing weekly podcasts with leading scholars on the social-scientific study of religion.
 In 2014 alone, the RSP website received more than 120,00k views and reached over 4,400k patrons and listeners via our lively Facebook and Twitter social media feeds.
 Our podcasts and written content reach many students as well.
 They can be (and often are) used as educational material in the classroom.

-Since January 2012 we have released over 200 audio interviews on cutting-edge theoretical, methodological and empirical issues, which is available through our website, iTunes and other portals.
-In addition to the podcasts, the website also features weekly essays, roundtable discussions, book reviews, resources, and conference reports, plus our weekly digest of opportunities (jobs, journals, conferences, etc).
+Since January 2012 we have released over 200 audio interviews on cutting-edge theoretical, methodological and empirical issues, which is available through our website, weekly essays, roundtable discussions, book reviews, resources, and conference reports, plus our weekly digest of opportunities (jobs, journals, conferences, etc).
 We are a non-profit organization, primarily sponsored by the British Association for the Study of Religion (BASR).

 The RSP at your conference: